 Looking to print small text and images with heavy detail?

-A laser printer is most suitable.
-The laser printing process features advanced fusing technology which enables laser printers to produce small text and images that maintain clarity and detail.
+A laser printer is the most suitable option.
+The laser printing process features advanced fusing technology that enables laser printers to produce small text and images that maintain clarity and detail.

 Laser Printer vs Inkjet Printer: Print Speed